TokSuite: Measuring the Impact of Tokenizer Choice on Language Model Behavior: Additional Ablations

-\paragraph{Text-matched Models} In addition to our primary evaluations, we trained four models using a fixed text budget rather than a token budget, using the Llama training data as baseline.
-To maintain consistency, we calibrated the training duration based on a 100,000-step run for Llama, which corresponds to approximately 105.86B tokens.
+In addition to our primary evaluations, we trained four models using a fixed text budget rather than a token budget, using the Llama training data as baseline.
+We reconstructed the training data by logging each document sampled during the original Llama-3.2-1B training run and concatenating them into rank-specific corpora that preserve the original sampling order and mixing ratios.
+Naturally, we don't have control over the number of tokens consumed in each language.
+Moreover, the stochasticity of sampling introduces a slight difference in the order batches are seen during training between the models in the main text and here, hence slight differences in the baseline performance is expected.

+We then trained four models (Llama-3.2, Gemma-2, Comma, Qwen-3) on this identical text sequence, calibrating training duration based on a 100,000-step run for Llama, which corresponds to approximately 104.86B Llama-3.2 tokens in total.
+See \cref{tab:text-budget-hparams} for detailed hyper-parameters.